SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 > - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
 If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
 Then, copy the necessary code from the driver handler to your custom interrupt handler.

 > **Note:**
-Header connection pin references mentioned here are all specific to BRD4338A (B0 2.0v boards).
+Header connection pin references mentioned here are all specific to BRD4338A.
 If user runs this application on a different board, it is recommended to refer the board specific schematic for GPIO-Header connection pin mapping.